Emperor Yuan of Han — Monarch With Sad Love Stories, and Supporter of Eunuchs

 Liu Shi couldn’t defy his father’s command, so he randomly pointed to a woman and spent a night with her.

 This woman, Wang Zhengjun (71 BC — 13 AD), got pregnant, gave birth to Liu Shi’s first baby boy, and was nominated as queen.
 Liu Shi’s father was pleased and finally relieved.

 No one expected that this single night brought the Han Dynasty a crown prince, a queen, a very powerful Wang Clan, and a person of the Wang Clan named Wang Mang, who usurped the throne and ended the Han Empire.

 Mirror of the Han Dynasty with Inscriptions, Praising Wang Mang's Enthronement and His Replacement of the Royal Liu Clan — Fuyang Museum (Photo by Dongmaiying)

 Inactive Military Success During the Emperor's Reign

 After Liu Shi's father, Emperor Xuan of Han, successfully took control of northwest China and further weakened the Xiongnu, their forces kept fighting civil wars and left two main regimes.

-One regime migrated to West Asia and allied a country there through marriage, whose king then claimed Han as their enemy and killed Han’s diplomatic envoys.
+One regime migrated to West Asia and allied with a country there through marriage, whose king then claimed Han as their enemy and killed Han's diplomatic envoys.

-This made an assistant general named Chen Tang quite angry, who started to ally with other countries nearby that had been bullied by the Xiongnu.
+This made an assistant general named Chen Tang quite angry, who started to ally with other countries nearby that the Xiongnu had bullied.

 Then he commanded this army to attack the Xiongnu when his general in charge was sick.